Knowledge graphSettings

 Перейти на сайт

-The CAP theorem is more than twenty-five years old, yet it is still often reduced to the shallow slogan of “pick two out of three.”
-Using Eric Brewer's own retrospective, this chapter separates the original idea from the meme and connects it back to practical distributed-system behavior.
+The CAP theorem is more than twenty-five years old, and it is still pitched as the game of “pick two out of three.”
+Using Eric Brewer's own retrospective, this chapter separates the original idea from the meme and shows why CAP still matters when you are deciding on replication, quorums, or API behavior during an outage.

 Foundation